 What is a protection order against malicious harassment, stalking, and telephone harassment (harassment protection order)?

-A protection order against malicious harassment, stalking, and telephone harassment (harassment protection order) is a civil court order that offers protection to victims of harassment and stalking (and/or their children) regardless of whether you have a specific relationship with the abuser.1 The petition must be filed within 90 days of when the stalking or harassment took place.2
+A protection order against malicious harassment, stalking, and telephone harassment (harassment protection order) is a civil court order that offers protection to victims of harassment and stalking and their children regardless of their specific relationship with the abuser.1 The petition must be filed within 90 days of when the stalking or harassment took place.2

 2 I.C. § 18-7907(4)